 Understanding the primary landscape allowed us to take a deeper look into the qualifying zip codes.
-More specifically, analyzing certain U.S. Census tracts allowed us to see which candidates would be stronger than others.
+More specifically, analyzing certain U.S. Census tracts allowed us to determine which candidates would be stronger than others.

 By taking a close look at the secondary markets, classified as high income individuals who were relocating from other regions of the country, we were able to define a more granular set of traits not originally evident through the primary landscape.

-Designing the Brand
+Designing the Brand + Supportive Assets